nrcpp/SlackManager/README.md

 public List<string> GetMessages(string channelName, long messageId)

 // Creates new channel and invites users from list.
-// If channel has incorrect name of already exists then error will be logged public void CreateChannel(string channelName, List<string> channelUsers)
+// If channel has incorrect name or already exists then error will be logged public void CreateChannel(string channelName, List<string> channelUsers)

 // Returns all users from workspace